The National Weather Service's Marine and Coastal Weather Services Branch (W/OS21) is responsible

 the accuracy of the forecasts.
 The National

-Data Buoy Center (NDBC) of the NWS maintains 107 buoys in the
+Data Buoy Center (NDBC) maintains 103 buoys and 47 fixed C-MAN stations in the

 oceans and the Great Lakes.